 Many foods contain methionine, but meat and eggs contain particularly high levels.

 This amino acid has intrigued researchers for many years.
-For instance, a study published in 1993 found that restricting methionine consumption extended the lifespan of rats.
+For instance, a

 Some researchers have begun to examine its potential role in cancer treatment.
 Methionine piqued researchers’ interest because it plays an important role in a cellular mechanism that some chemotherapy drugs and radiation therapy target.
 Scientists know this pathway as one-carbon metabolism.